 Cons: Some parents had difficulty installing the extension pieces, others found the 16-inch walk-through opening a little narrow, especially when carrying kids or stuff in their arms.

-This generously sized hardware-mounted gate works well at the top of stairway openings and is great for wider openings.
+This generously sized hardware-mounted North States baby gate works well at the top of stairway openings and is great for wider spaces, too.

 Dimensions: 28.68 to 47.85 wide (adjustable); 31 inches high

 Pros: It has a self-locking mechanism, so there’s no risk of accidentally leaving it open.
 It’s also one of the widest adjustable gates on the list.